 Fun Pool Games for Teens

-If you want to add some fun party games to your next teen party, put a twist on some simple games to which everyone knows the rules.
-You can also add some new games to add some interest to the day as well.
+If you want to add some fun party games to your next teen party, put a twist on some games to which everyone knows the rules.
+You can also add some new games to up the interest to the day as well.

 This is game is perfect to play in the pool.
 To begin, divide the teens into two teams and have them stand on one side of the pool.
 Place a watermelon that has been greased up with either vegetable oil or petroleum jelly in the middle of the pool and have the teens try to retrieve it and bring it back to their team.

-Another variation of this game is to use the watermelon to play a game of hot potato.
-Play music while teen pass the watermelon around in a circle.
+- Another variation of this game is to use the watermelon to play a game of hot potato.
+Play music while teens pass the watermelon around in a circle.
 When the music stops, whoever is holding it is out.

 Beach Ball Relay Race